nickornator9000/team156/README.md

 by using the provided script in /build/scripts/download_dataset.py:
 (local) python build/scripts/download_dataset.py your_kaggle_username your_kaggle_key

+Note:
+Depending on your computers chipset you may need to change the JAVA_HOME env variable in the Dockerfile to amd64
+Ensure that you download the .sqlite dataset to the /data folder in the repository

 Build = docker build -t imagename:imagetag .

 Run = docker run -it -v /local/path/to/data/folder:/app/data imageName